CUHIMSR/CytofBatchAdjust/HOWTO.md

 You can rerun the plot diagnostics if an error occurs.
 You have to run the following command in R console.
 Copy the values you set in the call to batchAdjust.
-Graphics will be overwritten
+Graphics will be overwritten.

 ```
 call_plotAllAPrePost1ch(
   plotnz=TRUE,